Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Method

-The underlying idea of the message-passing block is the fact that matrix multiplication can be represented in matrix format by concatenating the graph representations of the two factors.
+Instead of using the Coates graph representation of matrix $\mA$ directly as the underlying graph for the message passing framework, we only use the graph corresponding to the lower triangular graph representation -- that is the Coates graph of $tril(\mA)$ -- to update node and edge features in the graph.
+This lower triangular structure directly corresponds to the sparsity pattern of the final output of our model.
+In other words, instead of first executing the message-passing steps and then transforming the output to a lower-triangular matrix, we reverse the order and first apply the lower-triangular transformation and then apply the GNN on the already transformed matrix.
+The corresponding Coates graph of the lower-triangular part of $\mA$ used for message passing is depicted in the Figure~\ref{fig:matrix_graph}.

+However, only executing updates with the lower-triangular matrix prevents nodes with a lower label to obtain information from higher labeled nodes since the corresponding edges in the graph have been removed.
+Therefore, in a second step, the message-passing scheme is executed over the upper-triangular part of the matrix $\mA$ instead.
+The edge features between the two consecutive layers are shared, in other words $\vz_{ij}^{(n)} = \vz_{ji}^{(n)}$.
+After the two message-passing steps are computed, the original matrix $\mA$ is used to augment the edge features by introducing skip connections.
+By changing the graph representation used for message passing, we explicitly encode the node ordering used in the downstream task into the network architecture.
+The detailed forward pass through the network architecture is described in Appendix~\ref{app:implementation}.

+In order to highlight the connection between classical algorithms and our proposed network architecture, we consider the unrolled graph obtained from the GNN.
+This is shown in Figure~\ref{fig:matrix_graph} on the right-hand side.
+The unrolled graph is a K\"onig graph representation of the message-passing scheme \citep{doob1984applications}.
+Here, each column of nodes represents a latent graph representation, starting with the initial graph on the left.
+Subsequent steps are obtained by applying the corresponding message-passing step over the edges of the lower and upper triangular part respectively.
+The additional dependency on the parameters $\vtheta$ is omitted in this figure for clarity.
+The underlying motivation of the message-passing block introduced in the previous paragraph is that matrix multiplication can be represented in graph format by concatenating the graph representations of the two factors in K\"onig's graph representation.
 Each element in the product matrix can then be computed as the sum of the weights connecting the two corresponding nodes in the concatenated graphs.
-Furthermore, the skip connections are introduced as they represent an element-wise addition of the two matrices \cite{doob1984applications, brualdi2008combinatorial}.
+The skip connections are introduced as they represent an element-wise addition of the two matrices \citep{doob1984applications, brualdi2008combinatorial}.

-Our \texttt{NeuralIF} model consists of several of these message passing blocks.
-The final output of our model is then transformed via

-in order to enforce the positive definiteness of the learned preconditioner, as the activation forces the diagonal elements to be strictly positive.
-Here, $z_{ij}^{(N)}$ is the edge embedding obtained from the message passing scheme after $N$ such steps.
-The output is then used to train the network using the empirical counterpart of the training objective \eqref{eq_riskobj}.

-\paragraph{Inference and amortization} When the trained model is used to generate preconditioners, the lower triangular output $\Lambda(A)$ is inverted using forward-backward substitution which can be implemented efficiently.
-The resulting inverse of the lower triangular matrix $\Lambda(A)^{-1}$ is the approximate inverse Cholesky factor and then amortized in the CG method as shown in Algorithm~\ref{alg:spcc}.
-The implementation details can be found in the appendix.